rscherrer/ExplicitGenomeSpeciation/README.md

 The repository has the following folder structure (the content of each folder is explained):

 The root folder contains files such as EGS.pro and EGS_test.pro, which are configuration files for building the program under Qt.
+The main.cpp file is also there.

 ## ci